actions/importer-labs/jenkins/4-custom-transformers.md

 In this example, the first parameter to the `runner` method is the Jenkins label and the second is the Actions runner label.

-Now, we can perform another `dry-run` command with the `--custom-transformers` CLI option.
+Now you can perform another `dry-run` command with the `--custom-transformers` CLI option.
 When you open the converted workflow the `runs-on` statement will use the customized runner label:

 ```diff
 runs-on: